 If you are a federal government contractor facing criminal charges for procurement fraud, you are probably wondering what is an indictment and how it impacts you.
 The simple explanation is that the federal attorney must present evidence to and show that a crime has been committed and that you or your company has committed the crime.

 When there is an indictment it means that the government is formally accusing you of committing a crime or in most cases, committing fraud against the government through government contracting and procurement fraud.
-The indictment stage does not automatically mean that a contractor is guilty of government contract fraud or some other criminal liability.
+The indictment stage does not automatically mean that a contractor is guilty of government contract fraud, performing work in violation of the FAR, or some other criminal liability.
 Even if you are indicted, the government attorneys still have to prove their case at trial.

 When does the Grand Jury Indictment Phase Begin?